The Best Selection of Bird Food

 Wild bird food, depending on where you live, is usually a blend of different types of seeds, including thistle, sunflower, safflower, millet, and sorghum.
 Additionally, numerous wild bird feeds include peanuts and corn, which are preferred by certain species like cardinals and blue jays.
 Wild bird food is diverse in order to attract as many different species as possible.
 So while it meets their calorie requirements, it's not dialed-in nutritionally like domestic bird food.

-Domestic bird food is generally a blend of similar seeds, with extra nutritionally dense pellets included.
+Domestic bird food is typically a mix of similar seeds, with nutritionally thick pellets included.
 Conures, doves, and pigeons love millet, as do budgies and parakeets.
-They also enjoy safflower and sunflower seeds when they're hulled, though parrots and hookbills will like bigger seed types.
+They also enjoy safflower and sunflower seeds when they're hulled, though parrots and hookbills will choose bigger seed types.

-Food for pets will have prebiotic fiber and probiotic ingredients included, along with a selection of various other all-natural seeds and fruits.
-These strengthen the immune and digestive function of your birds, and more very closely resemble their all-natural diet plan, which wouldn't usually include a few types of seeds.
+Food for pets will have prebiotic fiber and probiotic ingredients included, in addition to a selection of various other natural seeds and fruits.
+These strengthen the immune and digestive function of your birds, and more closely mimic their natural diet, which would not typically consist of a few types of seeds.

-Get the facts and the feed-in one place- At All Pet Supplies & Equine Center, we concentrate on making certain your bird is given with the best nutrition for their specific requirements.
-Whether you're feeding wild birds in your backyard or a parakeet in your shop, our pleasant, experienced staff has your back.
-If you're in the MO area, give us a call at (417) 877-4711 and let us know what you're feeding and we can assist optimize your bird's feed for a long, healthy life.
+At All Pet Supplies & Equine Center, we concentrate on making sure your bird is supplied with the best nutrition for their specific needs.
+Whether you're feeding wild birds in your backyard, or a parakeet in your home, our friendly, experienced team has your back.
+If you're in the Springfield area, give us a call at (417) 877-4711 and we can help optimize your bird's feed for a long, healthy life.